-The Company has set up Internal Complaint Committee (ICC) under Sexual Harassment ofWomen at Workplace (Prevention Prohibition and Redressal) Act 2013 alongwith itsrelevant Rules.
+The Company has set up Internal Complaint Committee (ICC) under Sexual Harassment ofWomen at Workplace (Prevention Prohibition and Redressal) Act 2013 along with itsrelevant Rules.

 33. Green Initiatives

-As part of our green initiative the electronic copies of this Annual Report includingthe Notice of the 21st AGM are sent to all members whose email addresses are registeredwith the Company / Depository Participant(s).
-For members who have not registered theiremail addresses physical copies of this Annual Report including the Notice of the 22ndAGM will be sent by permitted mode.
-The Company is providing e-voting facility to all itsmembers to enable them to cast their votes electronically on all resolutions set forth inthe Notice.
-This is pursuant to Section 108 of the Companies Act 2013 and Rule 20 of theCompanies (Management and Administration) Rules 2014.
-The instructions for e-voting isprovided in Note 9 annexed to the Notice.
+As part of our green initiative the electronic copies of this Annual Report includingthe Notice of the 22nd AGM are sent to all members whose email addresses are registeredwith the Company / Depository Participant(s).
+For members who have not registered theire-mail addresses physical copies of this Annual Report including the Notice of the 22ndAGM will be sent by permitted mode.

 | ||For and on behalf of the Board of Directors |